kaninde/kaninde.github.io/nutrisync/terms_and_conditions_nutrisync_en.md

-# Privacy Policy - NutriSync
+# Terms and Conditions of Use - NutriSync

 Last Update: [DATE]